Low potassium (hypokalaemia)

 If you are having symptoms of low potassium, seek medical advice.
 If you have muscle cramps, weakness, palpitations, or feel faint and you are taking a diuretic (water pill), seek urgent medical advice.

 Without symptoms, you will not know you have low potassium levels until you have a routine blood test or an electrocardiogram (ECG).

 Low potassium diagnosis

 Sometimes the cause of low potassium is not clear.
 Your doctor may perform certain tests to rule out other conditions such as renal tubular acidosis, Cushing's syndrome, and hypocalcaemia.

 Blood tests check potassium level, kidney function, glucose, magnesium, calcium and phosphorous if an electrolyte imbalance is suspected.
-Because low potassium is known to affect heart rhythms (arrhythmias), a doctor may order a digoxin level if you are taking a digitalis medicine.
+Because low potassium is known to affect heart rhythms (arrhythmias), a doctor may recommend a digoxin level if you are taking a digitalis medicine.

 ECG or a heart tracing is done to detect electrical changes in the heart and certain types of irregular heart rhythms that may be caused by low potassium.